 Wondermill Grain Mill (Electric)

 The Wondermill is a very fast, easy to use grain mill.
 It has two basic parts–the base and an attached flour canister that can be used for storage with the snap on lid that is included.
+I use the Wondermill as my primary grain mill.

 It will not grind oily seeds, but the Wondermill has handled the grain, dent corn, and popcorn I have put through it.
 The grain feeds easily.
 The larger dent corn and garbanzo beans fit through the feed slot without getting stuck as it did in the Nutrimill.